 At this stage, if you prefer to build your website from a template or match your mockup to a template, then Divi is a great tool for this.
 It’s relatively low-cost and comes with some fantastic and adaptable designs.

 WordPress is the world’s most popular content management system (CMS), and for a good reason.
-It’s low-cost compared to its counterparts and relatively straightforward to use—you don’t need a developer’s knowledge to be able to navigate your way around WordPress.
+It’s low-cost compared to its counterparts and relatively straightforward to use—you don’t need a developer’s knowledge to be able to navigate your way around.
+Still, some users may prefer a WordPress alternative depending on their specific needs and preferences.

 With that being said, WordPress is a no-brainer for a CMS.
 Yet, the reason we’re including it in the list is the plugins and tools you’ll want to get to help build your website on WordPress.
 Oh, and by the way, they’re all free!